 Rebecca Lee Crumpler

 These six trail-blazing African American pioneers in healthcare have changed the medical field, and all our lives, for the better.
 The knowledge, skills, bravery, and determination opened the medical field to people who had traditionally been cast aside by the institutions.
 It’s vital to recognize and honor their contributions, small and large, that helped to create what we experience today, and to drive all of us to take on that legacy to continue their work of inclusion.
-We’re honored to celebrate their achievements during this Black History month, and we hope to carry their inspiration with us throughout the rest of the year.
+We’re honored to celebrate their achievements during this Black History month!
+We hope to carry their inspiration with us throughout the rest of the year.